dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 The fields in the endpoint configuration are:

 - `path`: The path to the API endpoint.
+By default this path is appended to the given `base_url`.
+If this is a fully qualified URL starting with `http:` or `https:` it will be used as-is and `base_url` will be ignored.
 - `method`: The HTTP method to be used.
 The default is `GET`.
 - `params`: Query parameters to be sent with each request.
 For example, `sort` to order the results or `since` to specify [incremental loading](#incremental-loading).
 This is also used to define [resource relationships](#define-resource-relationships).
 - `json`: The JSON payload to be sent with the request (for POST and PUT requests).